Books

 In this masterful translation and commentary on Tokmé Zongpo’s Thirty-Seven Practices of a Bodhisattva, Ken McLeod shines the light of wisdom on the challenges of contemporary life and illuminates a path the modern reader can take to freedom, peace and understanding.

-The book is divide into three parts.
+The book is divided into three parts.
 The first is an introduction to the text and to Tokmé Zongpo.
 The second is McLeod’s translation of Tokmé Zongpo’s Thirty-Seven Practices of a Bodhisattva.
 The third section is the main part of the book, a traditional verse-by-verse commentary.
 At 184 pages, Reflections on Silver River is a highly accessible introduction to Tibetan Buddhist practice as well as a valuable resource for the experienced practitioner, regardless of his or her tradition of training.

 An Arrow to the Heart